 Vilma Luoma-aho, Tuisku Pirttimäki, Devdeep Maity, Juha Munnukka and Hanna Reinikainen

-Nils S. Borchers is research associate at the Institute of Media Studies, Universität Tübingen, Germany.
-He is the speaker of the Advertising Communication Division in the German Communication Association DGPuK and former YECREA young scholars’ representative in the Working Group Advertising Research in the European Communication Association ECREA.
+Nils S. Borchers is Research Associate at the Institute of Media Studies, Universität Tübingen, Germany.
+He is the speaker of the Advertising Communication Division in the German Communication Association DGPuK and former YECREA young scholars’ representative in the Working Group Advertising Research in the European Communication Research and Education Association (ECREA).